lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 <div style="page-break-after: always;"></div>

 XI.
-At the beginning of a game or rubber, the player should not play for a "back game’’—*i. e.,* exposing of blots unneces- sarily and otherwise waiting for the adversary to make blots, for by this method a great risk is run in the chance of losing a gammon in trying to win a hit.
+At the beginning of a game or rubber, the player should not play for a "back game’’—*i. e.,* exposing of blots unnecessarily and otherwise waiting for the adversary to make blots, for by this method a great risk is run in the chance of losing a gammon in trying to win a hit.